fmoncomble/press-corpus-scraper/docs/README_EN.md

 - French websites :
     - Search by keyword
     - (Optional: refine your search)
     - A box appears at the top of the results page.
-Example for *Monde* :
+Example for *Le Monde* :
       <img width="704" alt="Screenshot 2024-02-03 at 08 09 21" src="https://github.com/fmoncomble/press-corpus-scraper/assets/59739627/07b0a58a-1730-4652-9eff-f2d010a0a9ec">
 - English-language sites:
     - Click on the `PCScraper` button in the top right-hand corner of the site's menu bar to open the search window